 In June 2012 David Springer and Sovereign Funding stated in their June 25, 2012 answer to the Woodbridge complaint [MD 1:11-cv-03421-MJG Doc 30] that the company had ceased operations, yet the website continued to operate purportedly under the direction of fictitious character "James Goldstein" at an address that later proved to be a UPS store mailbox in Rockville Maryland purchased by David Springer, in June 2012!
 David Springer also continued to use a Sovereign Funding Group email address AFTER the time he and Sovereign Funding claimed that the company ceased operations.
 [Note : The inconsistent timelines in a 2016 publication by David Springer himself on Linkedin raises the spectre that perjury may have been committed]

-David Springer has engaged in Reputation Manipulation and apparently lied so much that he has had a hard time keeping track of his timelines or "plot lines".
+David Springer engaged in Reputation Manipulation and apparently lied so much that he had a hard time keeping track of his timelines or "plot lines".

 Springer's math never seems to add up.
 [Then when the same LinkedIn profile was accessed in March 2017, there were further changes in the timeline].